coder-9999/grok_sdi_educative/notes-on-disk-datastructure.md

 There are existing text file formats like txt, csv, xml and other binary file formats.
 When the existing file formats do not meets the requirements of application forr minium I/O and seeks, application go for their own file formats.
 This is what most storage engines also do.

-**Parquet** is also an example of a file format constructed to optimize for storage and querying.
+**Parquet** is also an binary encoding/binary file format constructed to optimize for storage and querying.
 Here, row groups maps to disk blocks and column chunks to an array of OS pages.
-Some great documentation can be found here- http://cloudsqale.com/2020/05/29/how-parquet-files-are-written-row-groups-pages-required-memory-and-flush-operations/ and https://medium.com/swlh/insights-into-parquet-storage-ac7e46b94ffe
+Some great documentation can be found here- http://cloudsqale.com/2020/05/29/how-parquet-files-are-written-row-groups-pages-required-memory-and-flush-operations/ and https://medium.com/swlh/insights-into-parquet-storage-ac7e46b94ffe parquet vs other file formats like avro, thrift, proto ->https://dzone.com/articles/understanding-how-parquet